-To keep fairness between mis-behaving connections and well-behaving connections, the router should intentionally drop packets from the mis-behaving connections with higher probability.
-The authors in [9] have proposed the mechanism to detect mis-behaving connections using the zombie list, but have not shown any method to improve fairness between mis-behaving connections and well-behaving connections by using the zombie list.
-In this subsection, we propose one possible way to realize it.
-We will refer to it as ZL-RED (Zombie Listed RED).
+To keep fairness between mis-behaving connections and wellbehaving connections, the router should intentionally drop packets from the mis-behaving connections with higher probability.
+The authors in [7] have proposed the mechanism to detect mis-behaving connections using the zombie list, but have not shown any method to improve fairness between misbehaving connections and well-behaving connections by using the zombie list.
+In this subsection, we propose one possible way, ZL-RED (Zombie Listed RED), to realize it,